0/SpanishAcquisition/docs/_sources/devel/general_info.txt

 Updating
 ========

-It is crucial that all modifications which cause any changes to the user interface (whether they are changes in the GUI or changes in behaviour) are documented in the :ref:`users_guide` as they occur.
+It is crucial that all modifications which cause any changes to the user interface, whether they are changes in the GUI or changes in behaviour, are documented in the :ref:`users_guide` as they occur.
 All changes (especially internal ones not mentioned in the :ref:`users_guide`) should be documented in the :ref:`developers_guide`.

 Example applications
 ********************